I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 So, those who actually scored near the bottom self-assessed themselves to be in the smartest third.

-Similarly, in a study of the faculty at the University of Nebraska, 90 percent of the teaching staff rated themselves to be above average, which, of course, is mathematically impossible.
+Similarly, in a study of the faculty at the University of Nebraska, 90 percent of the teaching staff rated themselves above average, which, of course, is mathematically impossible.

-And, who amongst us has not come across a bad driver who is convinced he or she possesses the skills of a Formula One champion?
+And, who amongst us has not come across a bad driver who is convinced they possess the skills of a Formula One champion?

 The Incompetent Bank Robber

 Dunning and Kruger began their study because of the actions of a monumentally stupid crook.

 McArthur Wheeler robbed two banks in Pittsburgh without wearing a mask.
-Security camera video of the robberies was played on local telecasts clearly showing the face of the criminal.
-Within minutes tips as to his identity reached police and before the day was done McArthur Wheeler was in custody.
+Security camera video of the robberies was played on local telecasts, clearly showing the face of the criminal.
+Within minutes tips as to his identity reached the police and before the day was done, McArthur Wheeler was in custody.